Villa Emo: Frescoes

 To the left of the central chamber is the Hall of Hercules.
 It contains episodes referring mainly to the mythological hero.
 The intent was to emphasize the victory of virtue and reason over vice.
 The frescoes are inserted in a framework of false ionic columns.
 The east wall contains scenes of Hercules embracing Dejanira, Hercules throwing Lica into the sea, and The Fame of Hercules at the center.
 The west wall is Hercules at the Stake, placed within false arches.
 On the south wall is a panel above the doorway that depicts a Noli me Tangere (“Touch Me Not”) scene.

 To the right of the central chamber is the Hall of Venus.
 This hall contains episodes that refer to the Goddess of Love.
-On the west wall within false arches are the scenes of Venus deters Adonis from Hunting and Venus aids the Wounded Adonis.
+On the west wall within false arches are the scenes of Venus detering Adonis from Hunting and Venus aiding the Wounded Adonis.
 The east wall fresco shows Venus wounded by Love.
 On the south wall is a panel above the doorway that shows Penitent St. Jerome.

 The Abstinence of Scipio appears frequently in cycles of frescoes for Venetian villas.
 For example, the Villa la Porto Colleoni in Thiene and Villa Cordellina in Montecchio Maggiore, built nearly 200 years later, also use this image, fostering ideals which, had in the 15th and 16th centuries, resulted from the renewed discussion of the depravity of town life, in contrast to the tranquility, abundance, and freedom of artistic thought associated with rural existence.
 Hence, another room in the villa is called the Room of the Arts, featuring frescoes with allegories of individual arts, such as astronomy, poetry or music.
 Within the many frescoes are depictions of different flowers and fruit, including corn, only recently introduced into the Po Valley.
 Many of the frescoes are presented within false architecture, like columns, arches and architectural framework.

 Media

-In the 1990s Villa Emo was featured in Guide to Historic Homes: In Search of Palladio, Bob Vila's three-part six-hour production for A&E Network.
+In the 1990s, Villa Emo was featured in Guide to Historic Homes: In Search of Palladio, Bob Vila's three-part six-hour production for A&E Network.

-The 2002 movie Ripley's Game used the Villa Emo as a location.
+In 2002, Villa Emo was used as a filming location for the movie Ripley's Game, serving as the home of the protagonist.